pivotal/docs-tap/supply-chain/reference/api/component.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-This section describes the Component resource of Tanzu Supply Chains.
+This topic describes the Component resource of Tanzu Supply Chain.

 Components define the work to be done in one [Stage](./supplychain.hbs.md#specstages) of the [SupplyChain]